byronmccormick/saphire-salon/README.txt

 - A ton of other stuff.

-In short, Spectral's the culmination of several new things I'm working on/trying out, so please, let me know what you think :)
+In short, this is a culmination of several new things I'm working on/trying out, so please, let me know what you think :)

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images